An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - What objects does the person already collect?

-- Would she appreciate another piece of this kind?
+- Would they appreciate another piece of this kind?

 Phase 2: Cultural Appropriateness